snappi/snappi.github.io/_docs/cli/03_snappi-service_init.md

 $ snappi-service init
 ```

-This will initate a command line questionnaire that will conclude with the creation of a `snappi.json` file in the
+This will initiate a command line questionnaire that will conclude with the creation of a `snappi.json` file in the
-directory you initiated the command.
+directory in which you initiated the command.

 ### Sample output
 ```